 “I feel like it inspires confidence and it builds your self-esteem, taking what you’ve learned in the class and not even a semester later applying it in a real-world setting,” he said.

 Margulies noted that, as a teacher, he’ll also be able to fully address high schoolers’ perennial classroom question: ‘When am I ever going to use this in real life?’

 “It’s really important for teachers to know what the practical application of [schoolwork] is going to be and what working in a computer science job will look like,” he said.

 A case in point, Margulies said, was the work he did as part of a Maryland Department of Health internship last summer, reviewing and finding improvements for data collection, including the creation of a data dashboard.

 “Last semester, I took Computer Science 201, and we learned the programming language Python, and I really wanted to start applying that language at the internship,” he said.
 Because he’d had both practical experience and formal training, Margulies said, he was able to see that he’d have to adapt what he’d learned to suit the task at hand.

 “[I had] to figure out a way that I could take Python and apply it to developing the database because that’s not something we necessarily learned in the class,” he said.
 “I had a lot of fun taking the thing that I learned academically and not just applying it, but also taking it to the next level.”

 — Scott Cech

-Tags: applied sociology, Biochemistry and Molecular Biology, Biological Sciences, Career Center, commonvision, community leadership, Computer science, environmental engineering, Fall 2022, feature, MLL, peaceworker, Retriever Essentials, visual arts
+Tags: applied sociology, Biochemistry and Molecular Biology, Biological Sciences, Career Center, commonvision, community leadership, Computer science, environmental engineering, Fall 2022, MLL, peaceworker, Retriever Essentials, visual arts